 Ah hem, I was really getting into character there.

 MOST of the food and drink vendors DO NOT take plastic.
+(Probably because of the internet issues with taking credit cards.)
 The coin of the realm is most certainly CASH, and you’ll save yourself a lot of waiting if you plan accordingly.

 They only have THREE (portable) ATM machines at the festival.
 Lines grew insanely long around noon as people find out they need cold hard cash to buy lunch.